Facebook iconWhat is Smoke Testing? A Beginner's Guide - F22 Labs

 Tools for Smoke Testing

-Different tools are available to accelerate the smoke testing process and make it an automated one.
+Smoke testing can be executed manually, but automation significantly improves consistency and speed, especially in CI/CD pipelines and make it an automated one.
 Here are a few that we see most often:

 1. Selenium: An open-source automation tool extensively used for web applications to automate the smoke tests of fundamental features.